 This "B" caused a lot of problems for a lot of people.
 I didn't think of Marble Madness as a forgotten game, and I figured that the NES version would be one of the most-seen... but its logo was burdened by being part of a wave of logos that reeeeally wanted to remind people of Indiana Jones for some reason (think that's bad, A Boy And His Blob does it with the logo AND the theme song!) and folks were just finding every game using this font except for the one I actually used.

 So down the line I actually updated the collaged logo with this more distinctive B sourced from a different platform's release of the same game.
 Early EA game boxes: so classy!
+Not every letter needs to be a mystery to unravel; sometimes I toss people a bone and just give them an easy win.
+Hence this "Y", from Destiny 2:

 New line!
 This G served to be quite a bit trickier than I'd anticipated -- I gather that SSI may have figured more prominently in my particular circles than in the wider world.
 But it's nonetheless quite distinctive, from "Dark Legions":